-If the Website user does not want to receive cookies, it is necessary to change the settings of the Internet browser.
+If the Website or the Examination Website user does not want to receive cookies, it is necessary to change the settings of the Internet browser.
 Internet browsers enable blocking cookies.
 The procedure of changing the browser settings should be placed on the website of the manufacturer of such browser installed by the Internet user.

-Removing, blocking, limiting the reception of cookies may cause disruption in the use of the Website, and in some cases make it even completely impossible to use the Website.
+Removing, blocking, limiting the reception of cookies may cause disruption in the use of the Website or the Examination Website, and in some cases make it even completely impossible to use the Website or the Examination Website.

-At the same time, we would like to inform you that at any time it is possible to change your preferences regarding cookies, and also that at any time these files can be removed from the device from which the Website was browsed.
+At the same time, we would like to inform you that at any time it is possible to change your preferences regarding cookies, and also that at any time these files can be removed from the device from which the Website or the Examination Website was browsed.